StanfordASL/NASA_ULI_Xplane_Simulator/src/README.md

         - these are un-normalized outputs
     - see the code in `simulation` for controller-in-the-loop training

-# Training a Vision DNN to Predict Aircraft Pose
+# Training/Testing a Vision DNN to Predict Aircraft Pose
 If you simply want to train a DNN to predict aircraft pose using pre-recorded training data, follow the below tutorial.
 To control the aircraft using a DNN, see the next section.

-## examples
+## Data Visualization
+- under `examples`
 - basic code to visualize images and state information

 - REQUIRED: data under `NASA_ULI_ROOT_DIR/data/test_dataset_smaller_ims`